smaniotto/coding-style/README.md

 ```

-In methods, use docstrings to describe its function, arguments and return:
+In methods, use docstrings to describe its function, arguments and return value:
 ```python
 # Good
 def Foo(self, first_name, age):